SorenKyhl/TICG-chromatin/README.md

 Theoretically Informed Coarse Grain (TICG) model applied to chromatin organization.

-General overview: \\
+General overview:

-The base TICG engine (locaed in /src) is written in C++. and a python wrapper (located in /pylib) is available for instantiating, dispatching, and analyzing simulations.
+The base TICG engine (locaed in /src) is written in C++.

+A Python wrapper (located in /pylib) is the primary API for instantiating, dispatching, and analyzing simulations.
+A user should only need to familiarize themselves with the python library in order to use this simulation software.

 ## python implementation